Charlene717/Linux_Basic_Commands/README.md

-# Basic Linux Commands Guide
+# Basic Linux Command Guide
-### *For the Chinese version of this guide, please see the **[中文版本](./Tutorials/README_CN.md)**.*
+### *For the Chinese version of this guide, please refer to **[中文版](../README.md)**.*
 ---

 Author: Charlene
-Version: v1.1
+Version: v1.2
-Last Updated: 2025-08-24
+Last Updated: 2025-08-28

-> This document summarizes common Linux commands, useful for beginners as a quick reference and practice guide.
-It covers file/directory operations, file viewing, user and permission management, system monitoring, compression/extraction, networking, and package management.
-Appendices include a permission table and practical examples.
+> This document summarizes common Linux commands, suitable for beginners to quickly look up and practice.
+It covers file/folder operations, file viewing, users & permissions, system monitoring, compression & decompression, networking, and package management.
+Appendices include a permission table, practice examples, and troubleshooting guide.

 ---